poteto/hiring-without-whiteboards/README.md

 - [X-Team](https://x-team.com) | Remote | A short, fun Node.js challenge, followed by a series of culture-based interview questions, followed by a creative mock project with tons of freedom on how to approach, and follow-up questions about the approach they chose to discuss the tradeoffs.
 Usually a 10-30 day paid training is rewarded to top candidates to prep them for remote communication skills needed to join a team.
 - [Xebia Security](https://xebia.com/careers/security/) | Hilversum, Netherlands | Culture fit, Technical interview, followed by take-home security project, on-site brainstorm session to discuss the solutions and approach.
 - [XING](https://www.xing.com) | Hamburg, Germany | Take-home coding challenge, on-site review and short interviews with future team.
-- [Xplor](https://ourxplor.com) | Melborne, Australia; London, UK | Phone Cultural Fit interview, Take home-code challenge, pair-programming session and discussion about past experience
+- [Xplor](https://ourxplor.com) | Melbourne, Australia; London, UK | Phone Cultural Fit interview, Take home-code challenge, pair-programming session and discussion about past experience

 ## Y - \#